Coolblue shows how to make a profit through customer satisfaction

 April 1, 2021

-"E-commerce is the dumbest business model in the world, never start a webshop!"
-These are the words of Coolblue CEO Pieter Zwart during the Vakdagen Tradefair in Utrecht in January 2018.
-A remarkable statement for someone who, with a strategy primarily focused on e-commerce, made nearly nine million euros in profit in 2016.
-How did Coolblue turn the "dumbest business model" into a winning one?
+“E-commerce is the dumbest business model in the world, never start an online store!”
+These are the words of Coolblue CEO Pieter Zwart at the Vakdagen Tradefair in Utrecht in January 2018.
+A remarkable statement for someone who made almost nine million euros in profit in 2016 with a strategy that mainly focuses on e-commerce.
+How did Coolblue make the “dumbest business model” a winning model?

-"People who read our terms and conditions have to laugh at least five times."
+“People who read our terms and conditions should laugh at least five times”

 let's talk